 During the implementation, additional security products that integrate seamlessly with Deep Discovery were considered.
 “It became obvious that our email gateway and anti-virus protection could be strengthened,” said Lemieux.
 Soon after, Trend Micro™ OfficeScan™ and Trend Micro™ Email Security Gateway solutions were also deployed.

-Trend Micro™ Deep Discovery™ anchors a comprehensive set of advanced threat detection technologies specifically designed to recognise and stop DDOS and ransomware attacks.
-“System integration is the key to mounting a successful security defence.
+Trend Micro™ Deep Discovery™ anchors a comprehensive set of advanced threat detection technologies specifically designed to recognize and stop DDOS and ransomware attacks.
+“System integration is the key to mounting a successful security defense.
 Trend Micro is not just a suite of products, it’s an integrated end-to-end solution,” said Lemieux.

-Trend Micro™ OfficeScan™ is now the museum’s standardised security software on all endpoints, including PoS devices.
+Trend Micro™ OfficeScan™ is now the museum’s standardized security software on all endpoints, including PoS devices.
 Its advanced filtering software detects and stops malware, ransomware, and other nasty variants as they emerge.

 Trend Micro™ Email Security Gateway reduces the amount of ransomware and other malware reaching the gateway.
 “A key feature is its quarantine zone, which lets users connect to the gateway’s central management console and release emails as needed,” said Lemieux.

 The Canadian Museum of History now has powerful integrated security that protects the entire network.
 Although Lemieux and his team, with support from Compugen have just scratched the surface of the extensive capabilities of Trend Micro™ Deep Discovery™, the solution has already proved its worth.
 “With Deep Discovery, we can quickly pinpoint and address areas of risk,” said Lemieux.